vemuladheeraj/SmartExpensesPrivatePolicy/AI_FEATURES_DISCLOSURE.md

 When enabled, SmartExpenses uses AI to enrich transactions derived from:

 - Notification-based parsing of transactional SMS (Play build default)
-- One-time SMS history import while temporarily set as the default SMS app
+- One-time SMS history import after you grant the READ_SMS runtime permission

 The AI enrichment operates on structured fields extracted from transactional messages (date, amount, channel, merchant/counterparty).
 Full personal message content is not persisted nor transmitted to third parties for unrelated purposes.
 You can disable AI features or remove the API key at any time from the app settings.

+### Latest Update

+- AI enrichment is optional and only runs if a user provides an API key.
+- Notification-based parsing continues to work if the user declines the SMS history import.

 # SmartExpenses AI Features Disclosure

 **Last Updated: January 2025**

+**Version: 2.1.0**

 ## Overview